Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 - Ensure that the [Coral Server](https://github.com/Coral-Protocol/coral-server) is running on your system and run below commands in separate terminals.

+- Ensure that you have setup the `.env` file with required keys.

 Run the Interface Agent

 ```bash